wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 In this semester's final project, the topic is 2-bit full adder.
 The project requires the students first to design the CMOS 2-bit full adder by themselves and then minimize the using the technique learnt in the lecture to reduce the number of transistor, and using the optimization tool available in MDL to minimize the worst case delay in the designed circuit.

 The requirements are listed below:
-* Design is required to using available 45nm library.
+* Design is required to using available 45nm gpdk in Cadence.
 * Trying to implement the entire logic using 2-input NAND gate or NOR gate built by CMOS.
 Inverters are expected only allowed at the input buffer stage.
 * Trying to minimize the delay for worst case possbile input combinations.
 The one who received minimal delay gate size prodcut receive extra credits.